-The River Grove School special education/intervention team committed to providing quality academic and social emotional support to our students.
+The River Grove School special education/intervention team is committed to providing quality academic and social emotional support to our students.
 If you have questions for any member of the team please feel free to reach out via email or telephone.

 Problem Solving Meetings